-Before you can start tagging your assets using Smart Content Services, integrate Experience ManageR Assets with Adobe Developer Console to leverage smart service of Adobe Sensei.
+Before you can start tagging your assets using Smart Content Services, integrate Experience Manager Assets with Adobe Developer Console to use smart service of Adobe Sensei.
 Once configured train the service using a few images and a tag.

 Before you use the Smart Content Service, ensure the following:

 Install the latest Experience Manager Service Pack.

 When you integrate with Adobe Developer Console, the Experience Manager server authenticates your service credentials with the Adobe Developer Console gateway before forwarding your request to the Smart Content Service.
 To integrate, you need an Adobe ID account that has administrator privileges for the organization and Smart Content Service license purchased and enabled for your organization.

 To configure the Smart Content Service, follow these top-level steps:

 Create an integration in Adobe Developer Console and upload the generated public key.

 Configure your deployment using the API key and other credentials from Adobe Developer Console.

 Optionally, enable auto-tagging on asset upload.